nikolaydubina/go-featureprocessing/README.md

 Feel free to open an issue or submit a PR!
 Some outstanding tasks:

+- [ ] serialization with json tag sayin which transformer it is + field name
 - [ ] batch transformations
 - [ ] field names
 - [ ] multiple transformers for same field